-The TPWP computed at a 5 Ma resolution shows a similar overall trend but is more irregular and has much larger confidence regions (Fig. 5, Table S5).
-Again, we emphasize that these confidence regions are solely defined by the uncertainty in the global APWP and do not incorporate those of the mantle reference frame - the true uncertainty must thus be larger.
-This is a direct consequence of the lower amount of paleomagnetic data that underlies each pole position, given that a smaller time window of 10 Ma is used instead of 20 Ma.
-The main difference with the 10 Ma-resolution TPWP is that there are segments of the path showing a zig-zag pattern, for instance between 10 and 60 Ma (Fig. 5a).
+The TPWP computed at 5 Ma resolution shows a similar overall trend but is more irregular and has much larger confidence regions (Figure 5, Table S5 in Supporting Information S1).
+Again, we emphasize that these confidence regions are solely defined by the uncertainty in the global APWP and do not incorporate those of the mantle reference frame-the true uncertainty must thus be larger.
+This is a direct consequence of the lower number of paleomagnetic data that underlies each pole position, given that a smaller time window of 10 Ma is used instead of 20 Ma.
+The main difference with the 10-Ma-resolution TPWP is that there are segments of the path showing a zigzag pattern, for instance between 10 and 60 Ma (Figure 5a).
 However, whether these motions are truly representative of TPW is questionable considering the relatively large and often overlapping (minimum) confidence regions.
-The larger uncertainty is also clearly reflected in the confidence regions of the APW rate of the 5-Ma-resolution-APWP (Fig. 5b).
-The TPW rates obtained from this higher resolution TPWP are \sim 50% higher than for the 10-Ma-resolution path, with a mean rate of 0.50°±0.27°/Ma (Fig. 5c).
-In addition, five peaks are observed with a TPW rate of >0.8°/Ma, with three peaks above >1.0°/Ma.
-It should be noted, however, that the latter peaks are observed for the pre-260 Ma portion of the TPWPs, where the 5 Ma-resolution-APWP is the least robust and where the tectonic rules mantle frame likely has higher uncertainty than for younger times.
+Moreover, these confidence regions are based on the uncertainty in the global APWP only and therefore minimum estimates.
+The larger uncertainty is also clearly reflected in the confidence regions of the APW rate of the 5-Ma-resolution-APWP (Figure 5b).
+The TPW rates obtained from this higher resolution TPWP are $\sim 50\%$ higher than for the 10-Ma-resolution path, with a mean rate of $0.50^{\circ} \pm 0.27^{\circ}$ /Ma (Figure 5c).
+In addition, five peaks are observed with a TPW rate of >0.8°/Ma, with three peaks above 1.0°/Ma.
+It should be noted, however, that the latter peaks are observed for the pre-260 Ma portion of the TPWPs, where the 5-Ma-resolution-APWP is the least robust and where the tectonic-rules-based mantle frame likely has higher uncertainty than for younger times.